 Under the Rwanda Mining Code, Desert Gold was to commence production within 3 years of the grant.
 However, Desert Gold has decided not to advance the project as currently defined and, has requested, in writing on July 1, 2020, for a significant enlargement of the mining concession.
-A response is still pending re-opening of government offices once Covid restrictions are relaxed.
+A response is pending .
+Due to the lack of response from the Rwandan government, Desert Gold does not plan any additional work over the concession.